GLOBAL MARKETS-US stocks down, yields up after Yellen boosts rate hike expectations

 * Asia rally spills over the Europe despite earnings misses

-* Energy sector stocks reverse course as oil prices tumble (Updates throughout, adds commentary)
+* Energy sector stocks reverse course as oil prices fall (Updates with U.S. stock market open, changes byline, changes dateline, previous LONDON, Yellen comments)

 By Sinead Carew